MattGson/relational-schema/README.md

 > **Easily work with relational databases in Javascript and Typescript**

-[relational-schema](https://mattgson.github.io/relational-schema/) is a utility package to generate a semantic, complete schema of a relational database (PostgreSQL, MySQL) in Javascript.
+[Relational-schema](https://mattgson.github.io/relational-schema/) is a utility package to generate a semantic, complete schema of a relational database (PostgreSQL, MySQL) in Javascript, JSON and other formats.

-relational-schema is built on top of trusted open-source projects:
+Relational-schema is built on top of trusted open-source projects:

 -   [Knex](https://github.com/knex/knex)